 “I would like to reassure the public that incidents of this nature are very rare in York and we are working very hard to trace those responsible.”

 The mugging comes after another attempted robbery just a few hundred yards away on August 2.
-In that, a 20-year-old woman was dragged down the alleyway at the side of the Co-op in East Parade by two men.
+In that, a 20-year-old woman was dragged down the alleyway at the side of the Co-op in East Parade by

 The muggers ran off after the woman screamed for help and a passer-by intervened.
 Police are not linking the two incidents.